Rearrange The Equation To Isolate A

 5. Quadratic Equations:

 Quadratic equations, of the form ax² + bx + c = 0, require different techniques to isolate 'a' if 'a' is part of the x term.
 If we are solving for 'a' where 'a' is the coefficient, and x has a defined value, we can proceed as in previous examples.
-However, if we want to solve for x where 'a', 'b', and 'c' are coefficients, we isolate x.
+Even so, if we want to solve for x where 'a', 'b', and 'c' are coefficients, we isolate x.

 • Example 17: Solve for x: ax² + bx + c = 0